cjdbarlow/bedside-notebook/anaesthesia/vascular/elective-aaa.md

 		* Arterial line pre-induction
 		* CVC can be placed post-induction
 		* Consider PAC in complex disease
-	* Prepare for surgical manouveres that will affect BP
+	* Prepare for surgical maneuvers that will affect BP
 	Vasoactives:
 		* Vasodilators
 		For the cross-clamp phase.